samlfair/vowel-site/blog/sending-webmentions.md

 https://www.littlefair.ca/photography/film

 If the system is working properly, a webmention should appear at the bottom of that page after I publish both sites.

+_Edit: I can see that the website has updated properly, and it's earmarked the new link.
+Now, I'll redploy the website.
+This time, it should send the webmention._